entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 We've tested a variety of Kubernetes implementations, including Minikube, Minishift, CodeReady Containers, K3s, and Microk8s, to find the optimal combination of low CPU/memory usage, fast startup times, and minimal configuration.
 After downloading the necessary files, we'll have our own instance of Kubernetes up and running in <60 seconds.

 ::: tip What's Needed to Run Kubernetes?
 Kubernetes is a container orchestrator designed to manage a server cluster.
 It requires at least one master node running a Linux OS.
-A lightweight Ubuntu virtual machine can be created in seconds with Multipass.
+A lightweight Ubuntu virtual machine (VM) can be created in seconds with Multipass.
 Choosing a Type 1 hypervisor eliminates a guest OS, maximizing speed and performance.
 :::

 ### Install Kubernetes

 #### Enable Hypervisor
 ::: tip Why a Hypervisor?
-Hypervisors allow you to create and run virtual machines.
-Virtualization software that run on top of your operating system like VirtualBox or VMWare Workstation are Type 2 hypervisors.
-Type 1 hypervisors run on bare metal.
+Hypervisors allow you to create and run VMs.
+Virtualization software that run on top of your operating system as "guests" are Type 2 hypervisors, e.g. VirtualBox or VMWare Workstation.
+Type 1 hypervisors run directly on your host machine.
 :::

 Install a Type 1 hypervisor for optimal performance.